Vektor SP1: Design

 The Vektor SP1 was the improved version of the Vektor Z88 pistol, the South African Beretta 92F copy.
 Thus, the SP1 is based on the Italian Beretta design.

-SP stands for “Service Pistol” and both weapons are full-sized, holster type pistols of solid construction.

-The Vektor SP1 was a short-recoil operated, locked-breech pistol.
+It was a short-recoil operated, locked-breech pistol.
 It used a Walther-type tilting locking piece, located below the straight-recoiling barrel, to lock it to the slide.

 The frame is made from aluminium alloy, other parts are steel.
 The trigger is double-action, with an exposed hammer and a frame-mounted, ambidextrous safety that allows for "cocked and locked" carry.
 The sights are fixed; the front sight is pinned to the slide, the rear is dovetailed.

 The magazines are double stack; the magazine release button is located at the base of trigger-guard.